Mulheron History, Family Crest & Coats of Arms

 - John Mulheron, aged 23, who settled in America from Motherwell, in 1905

-- William Mulheron, who emigrated to the United States, in 1906
+- William Mulheron, who immigrated to the United States, in 1906

-- Daniel Mulheron, aged 30, who emigrated to America from Scotstoun, Scotland, in 1907
+- Daniel Mulheron, aged 30, who immigrated to America from Scotstoun, Scotland, in 1907

 - Jane Mulheron, aged 30, who landed in America from Glasgow, Scotland, in 1911